akerl/pyvesync/src/tests/README.md

 ## Testing Process

-The first test run verifies that all of the devices defined in each pyvesync module have a corresponding response in each `call_json_DEVICE` module.
+The first test run verifies that all of the devices defined in each pyvesyncakerl module have a corresponding response in each `call_json_DEVICE` module.
 This verifies that when a new device is added, a corresponding response is added to be tested.

 The testing framework takes the approach of verifying the response and request of each API call separately.
 The request side of the call is verified by recording the request for a mocked call.
 The requests are recorded into YAML files in the `api` folder of the tests directory, grouped in folders by module and file by device type.